Mark

 sound design: Jonáš Balcar

-For one day, a parking lot hidden under Nusle Bridge, at the corner of Oldřichova and Svatoplukova streets, was transformed into a space for collective dreaming.
-This participatory, performative installation is part of an ongoing doctoral research project exploring how fiction can help reimagine and heal urban public spaces, while strengthening their communal potential.
-It follows the artistic project Whisper in the Valley, an interactive audio walk that used the fiction of a fairy cloak to uncover hidden stories of the Nusle Valley.
-The fairy cloak has its own magic – through its voice and song, it transforms forgotten places into vibrant communal spaces.
+For one day, a parking lot hidden under Nusle Bridge, at the corner of Oldřichova and Svatoplukova streets, was transformed into a public space for collective dreaming.
+The participants and inhabitants were invited to dream, write, draw, move, and play— exploring the space through imagination, gestures, and shared creativity.
+This participatory, performative installation is part of an ongoing artistic research project exploring how fiction and performative gestures can help reimagine and recover urban public spaces, while strengthening their communal potential.
+It follows the project Whisper in the Valley, an interactive audio walk that used the fiction of the magical Cloak to uncover hidden stories of the Nusle Valley.

 Performative Audiowalk: Whisper in the Valley